t-b/inferno/docs/README.md

 pickle file and the csv file listed in your config but you can specify different files using options on the command line.

-__Caution__: The current implementation of 'Meter' row printing is currently a bit janky.
+__Caution__: The current implementation of 'Meter' row printing is a bit janky.
 It will print the value of whichever mode that meter was in when the trial was run, so if you had the voltage/resist meter in resist mode it will format and print the resist value.
-Since units are not explictly listed it can sometimes be hard to tell from the value alone what state the meter was in.
+Since units are not explictly listed it can be hard to tell from the value alone what state the meter was in.
 If you need to know for sure you can always print MeterVoltage or MeterCurrent.

 Notes
 -----